 - (a) Operating Funds (Short-Term Investment Portfolio).
 To the extent possible, an attempt will be made to match investment maturities with known cash needs and anticipated cash-flow requirements.
-Investments of current operating funds shall have maturities of no longer than thirty-six (36) months. - (b) Core Funds (Long-Term Investment Portfolio).
-Investments of reserves, project funds, and other non-operating funds ("Core Funds") shall have a final maturity appropriate to the need for funds, but in no event shall exceed five (5) years.
-The average duration of the Core Funds as a whole shall not exceed three (3) years.
+Investments of current operating funds shall have maturities of no longer than thirty-six (36) months. - (b) Core Funds (Core Investment Portfolio).
+Investments of reserves, project funds, and other non-operating funds ("Core Funds") shall have a final maturity appropriate to the need for funds, but in no event shall individual security maturities exceed five (5) years.
+The weighted average duration of the Core Funds as a whole shall not exceed three (3) years. - (c) Long Term Funds (Long Term Investment Portfolio).
+Investments of reserves, project funds, and other non-operating funds ("Long Term Funds") shall have a final maturity appropriate to the need for funds, but in no event shall individual security maturities exceed five (5) years.
+The weighted average duration of the Long-Term Funds as a whole shall not exceed four and a half (4.5) years.